-This is a pretty conventional local SEO approach that works well in improving rankings even today.
+This is a pretty conventional local SEO approach that improves rankings even today.
 Simply optimise the homepage title tag around two to three relevant keywords.
-The strategy works in the local SEO world because local businesses get very few links to internal pages.
+The strategy works in the local SEO world because local businesses get few links to internal pages.

-4. Optimizing Meta Descriptions For Local Search Ranking Results
+4. Optimising Meta Descriptions For Local Search Ranking Results

-You can improve organic results by including a well-written meta description that explains what your business or content is all about.
-But the biggest mistake local businesses make is that they stuff descriptions with keywords.
+You can improve organic results by including a well-written meta description that explains your business or content.
+But local businesses make the biggest mistake by stuffing descriptions with keywords.
 Instead, you should consider using Google Ads to find a suitable description copy that’s proven to get clicks.

 5. Thumbstack Suggest

 Thumbstack Suggest is a great way to find local keywords for optimisation.
-If you type in a term, it will provide you with a number of suggestions which you can use to create landing pages for your website.
+If you type in a term, it will provide you with several suggestions that you can use to create landing pages for your website.

 6. Use Schema For Local SEO

 Google doesn’t rely on Schema Markup that much for Map pack rankings.
-But if implemented correctly, you can use Schema to markup your business address and phone number.
-In fact, there’s an entire category of Schema markup for local businesses.
+But if implemented correctly, you can use Schema to mark your physical business address and phone number.
+There’s an entire category of Schema mark up for local businesses.

 Before concluding this article, we’d like to highlight our key findings related to local SEO ranking factors.

-3. Online reviews are overtaking links as crucial SEO ranking factors for local pack ranking.
+- Online reviews overtook links as crucial SEO ranking factors for local pack ranking.

-4. If we go by expert opinions, the top three local SEO ranking factors are keywords in the anchor text of inbound links, quality of inbound links, and the volume of quality content.
+- If we go by expert opinions, the top three local SEO ranking factors are keywords in the anchor text of inbound links, the quality of inbound links, and the volume of quality content.

-5. The key local pack ranking factors are GMB category, keywords used in GMB title, and the local searcher’s proximity.
+- The critical local pack ranking factors are the GMB category, keywords used in the GMB title, and the local searcher’s proximity.

 Local Ranking Signals Conclusions

-To sum up, there are many local SEO ranking factors that can influence your spot in local search ranking.
-But there’s no magic bullet that will get you to the top of the ranking list within no time.
+In summary, many local SEO ranking factors can influence your spot in local search ranking.
+But no magic bullet will get you to the top of the ranking list.

 If you wish to see long-term local SEO benefits, you’ll need a systematic and comprehensive approach, integrating the ranking factors involved with search visibility.

-With that, we’ll now conclude this guide on the top local SEO ranking factors.
-Do keep in mind that local SEO is one of the most powerful and effective tools in the digital marketing world.
-So use it to the fullest and increase your traffic as well as the quality of leads.
+We’ll now conclude this guide on the top local SEO ranking factors.
+Keep in mind that local SEO is one of the most powerful and effective tools in the digital marketing world.
+So use it to the fullest and increase your traffic and the quality of leads.